 DIY Bamboo Placemats

 Add some texture to your table!
 Cut a 19″ x 14″ section out of your bamboo blinds to make an easy DIY placemat.
 Use the existing weave of the shade to keep the placemat together.
-Secure your woven section with the this technique.
+Secure your woven section.

 Bamboo Earring Holder

-Cut your shades to any size you like and tie off the ends like this.
+Cut your shades to any size you like and tie off the ends.
 Tie a string through the top few slats as a hanger.
 Slip earrings through the slats to organize and display.

 Bamboo Accented Side Table